-- from Ogle School. - Students absent five (5) consecutive regularly scheduled course days without contact will be immediately dismissed from Ogle School on the 6th scheduled day of non-attendance.
+- Students absent five (5) consecutive regularly scheduled course days without contact will be immediately dismissed from Ogle School on the 6th scheduled day of non-attendance. - Students absent ten (10) consecutive regularly scheduled course days with contact will be immediately dismissed from Ogle School on the 11th scheduled day of nonattendance.